 1 First Aid Pressure Bandage, packed waterproof

-Tether between teammates for swim legs.
-Recommended length is 10', but it may not exceed 30' when fully extended.
+1 Tether between teammates for swim legs.
+Recommended length is 8.5', but it may not exceed 15' when fully extended.
 Toggle carabiner or other quick release device must be at each end.
+Tether does not need to be used but must be carried.

 Failure to possess or use as required shall be grounds for disqualification.